lxxdn/KnowMore/README.md

 ```

 ## Usage
-How to use my plugin.
+How to use KnowMore to generate questionnaire scaffold to you?

 ```sh
 rails g know_more:init